 It also criticises Israeli settlements and settler violence.

-Its foreign affairs chief, Catherine Ashton, and foreign ministers have published dozens of objections.
+Its foreign affairs chief, Catherine Ashton, and foreign ministers have published dozens of objections to settlement expansion.

 The EU recently imposed new guidelines on grants for Israeli entities to stop them spending European money on activities in “occupied” land.